ahmadayada/SemanticWeb_Projet/README.md

 ## Run Project Using the Maven plugin

     In root folder of project example : cd ~[path_to]/SemanticWeb/project/

-    In root folder of project example : cd ~[path_to]/SemanticWeb/project/
     ```
         $>mvn spring-boot:run
     ```